SmileYik/luajava/README.md

 ## Changes to the original

-* Add some subclasses for LuaObject, like LuaTable, LuaArray.
+* 🐭 Add some subclasses for LuaObject, like LuaTable, LuaArray.
-* Rewrite some LuaJavaAPI to support automatic boxing and unboxing, method overloading, number conversion priority and allow array style lua table covert to java array.
+* 🐸 Rewrite some LuaJavaAPI to support automatic boxing and unboxing, method overloading, number conversion priority and allow array style lua table covert to java array. cached reflect result.
-* Implementing finalize method by PhantomReference
+* 🦝 Implementing finalize method by PhantomReference
-* Remove the synchronized keyword and use ReentrantLock for synchronization
+* 🕊️ Remove the synchronized keyword and use ReentrantLock for synchronization
+* 🐹 Enhanced LuaJavaAPI: You can use "#objectName" to get java array length or size of Collection/Map instance; you also can use `..` to concat string with java object. details example can be find in LuaJavaApiTest class.
+* 🐼 Will print lua stack when lua error

 ## How to build it

 I still try to write script to let build it be easier.
-At first, ensure your system installed **JDK**, **GNU C** OR **Clang** OR **Visual Studio**.
+At first, ensure your system installed **JDK 11+?**, **GNU C** OR **Clang** OR **Visual Studio**.
 If you are using Linux, please install **make**.

+**Note**: Gradle script using **javac** command to generate C header(luajava.h).
+If you are using **JDK1.8** you need change to **javap**,

 if you are Linux or Windows, just run command at terminal
 ```